Submitted by guest blogger Eileen Mowrey

 Not sure where to begin when it comes to winter?
 Visit these amazing Whiteface Region attractions!

 Hit the slopes

 Standing tall between Lake Placid and Wilmington, Whiteface Mountain is the predominant feature among the region’s scenery.
 It’s also one of the most popular destinations for winter visitors.
-With over 98% snowmaking coverage and the largest vertical drop this side of the Rockies, it’s easy to see why Whiteface is one of the premier ski destinations on the east coast.
+With over 98% snowmaking coverage and the largest vertical drop this side of the Rockies, it’s easy to see why Whiteface is one of the premier ski destinations on the East Coast.
 Ride the gondola up to Little Whiteface and choose from 90 trails covering 25 miles on your way back to the base.
 Test your skills on jumps and rails as you maneuver the terrain park.
-Or, if you’re new to the sport, rent your gear and spend the day learning from the pros during a group or individual lesson.
+Or, if you’re new to the sport, rent your gear and spend the day learning from the pros during a group or individual lesson at the learning center, Bear Den Mountain.
 With multiple dining opportunities, and plenty of cozy corners in the lodge to curl up with a cocoa or glass of wine, it’s a ski resort experience you and your family or friends will remember for a lifetime.

 Walk on the wild side

 Have you ever wondered what a wolf looks like playing in the snow?
 Wonder no more!
 The Adirondack Wildlife Refuge has three wolves and an enclosed viewing area from which you can watch their every move.
-They also have coyotes, bears, foxes, porcupines, a wide variety of owls and birds of prey, and more.
+They also have coyotes, bears, foxes, porcupines, and other creatures.
 Whether you’re an avid animal lover or just looking for a unique experience, the refuge welcomes all to come and learn more about their amazing animal residents.
 You’ll be so enthralled you won’t even notice the cold!

 Enjoy a frosty view